 Commonwealth data integration accreditation has recently undergone a period of review.
 The interim Data Integration Accreditation Subcommittee Secretariat can provide information on the governance and application process.

 Please email dsdg-coord [at] pmc.gov.au

 For further guidance for completing the self-assessment report, including advice on documentation to support the claims made in the accreditation application see Applying for accreditation.

-Detailed information about the interim accreditation process, including a full description of the eight criteria for accreditation and a proforma for the self-assessment report, is available in the document ‘Interim accreditation process for integrating authorities’, available on the National Statistical Service website.
+Detailed information about the interim accreditation process, including a full description of the eight criteria for accreditation and a proforma for the self-assessment report, is available in the ‘Interim accreditation process for integrating authorities’ document.

 The eight criteria integrating authorities must meet to gain accreditation are:

 - ability to ensure secure data management;

 - demonstrated ability to ensure that information that is likely to enable identification of individuals or organisations is not disclosed to external users;

 - culture and values that ensure protection of confidential information and support the use of data as a strategic resource;